Japan's retail sales rise at fastest pace in five months

 Compared with the previous month, retail sales rose 1.2% on a seasonally adjusted basis.

-The broader rise in retail sales was driven by higher spending on fashion items such as clothing and accessories as well as general merchandise, the data showed.
+The broader rise in retail sales was driven by higher spending on fashion items such as clothing and accessories as well as general merchandise.

+Wednesday's data also showed department store sales posted a 19.3% jump, in contrast to a 2.1% drop in supermarket sales, their the second month of declines.

+Retail spending returned to pre-pandemic levels in the fourth quarter of 2020 as the economy recovered from the coronavirus induced slump.

 In March last year, retail sales plunged after the health crisis forced shops including department stores to shut their doors, causing demand for household appliances, clothing and other items to tumble.

-Analysts now remain especially worried about a hit to spending on services, such as restaurants and leisure activities, after Japan last week declared a third state of emergency for Tokyo and three other prefectures to contain the pandemic.
+Analysts now remain especially worried about a hit to spending on services, such as restaurants and leisure activities, after Japan last week declared a third state of emergency for Tokyo and other prefectures to contain the pandemic. read more

+Department stores in the affected prefectures shut their doors as part of those curbs, a move that is likely to depress consumer spending again.

 Our Standards: The Thomson Reuters Trust Principles.